 - Integrity — Data governance stakeholders must be honest and truthful whenever discussing or using data.
 This includes ethical data collection best practices compliant with regulations like the GDPR and CCPA.

-- Auditability — All data-related processes with the scope of data governance can and will be audited to ensure it’s being used properly for a specific purpose.
+- Auditability — All data-related processes within the scope of data governance can and will be audited to ensure it’s being used properly for a specific purpose.

 - Stewardship — Data stewards will make sure all regulations related to data governance have been implemented appropriately.